Pop quiz: How much do you pay in taxes when you sell an NFT?

-Gains and losses from your capital assets (including your NFT's) get reported on IRS Form 8949 and then included with Schedule D.
+Gains and losses from your capital assets (including your NFTs) get reported on IRS Form 8949 and then included with Schedule D.

 You can learn how to fill out Form 8949 here.

-To make things simpler, it's recommended that you report all of your collectible's disposals on a separate 8949 from your other capital assets.
+If the NFTs you are trading are considered to be collectibles, it's recommended that you report all of your collectible's disposals on a separate 8949 from your other capital assets.
 Add each collectible disposal to 8949 and sum up your total short-term and long-term collectibles trading gains/losses for the year.

 After you've calculated the total gains (or losses) of your long-term collectibles trading, use the sum to complete the 28% Rate Gain Worksheet.
 You will ultimately report these calculations on your Schedule D along with your short-term disposal calculations.

 Let’s summarize what we’ve discussed so far by answering a few commonly asked questions about NFT taxes.